Our Commitment to Privacy

 Collection of Information

-The application process requires certain basic information such as demographics, contact information, and professional background.
+The application process requests certain basic information such as demographics, contact information, and professional background (for Volunteer applicants).
 This information is collected and stored electronically in the Network’s database.
 Application data will be collected and viewed by Program Coordinators.
-Once the Network matches a Volunteer to a Supportee, the Volunteer will receive relevant information about the Supportee provided by the Supportee by way of the Request for Support form.
+Once a Volunteer is accepted into the Network, the Program Coordinators will send relevant information from their application to their assigned Pod Facilitator.
+Once the Network matches a Volunteer to a Supportee, the Volunteer and Pod Facilitator will receive relevant information about the Supportee that the Supportee provided in their application.
+This information is shared with Volunteers and Pod Facilitators via the Network’s online portal, a web tool to help Volunteers keep track of the information on the Supportees to whom they are providing grief support.

-While we strongly encourage and promote reasonable confidentiality practices, information disclosed between the Volunteer and Supportee is outside the control of the Network and thus, the Network is not liable for any disclosure or misuse of said information.
+While we strongly encourage and promote reasonable confidentiality practices, information disclosed between a Volunteer and Supportee, or shared among Supportees within a support group, is outside the control of the Network and thus, the Network is not liable for any disclosure or misuse of said information.

 Use of Information

-Requests for Care applications and Volunteer applications will be used to match and connect a Volunteer to a Supportee.
+Requests for Support applications and Volunteer applications will be used to match and connect a Volunteer to a Supportee, or a Supportee to a support group.
 This information will only be accessed by Program Coordinators on a need-to-know basis, and the Network will make reasonable effort to adhere to a “minimum necessary” standard of information disclosure during the course of conducting program operations.
 For example, information from a care request may be processed by a small group of Program Coordinators and transferred to the Volunteer.
-Information provided through applications may also be used by Program Coordinators to inform program improvement efforts.

-We will not use Participant contact information for promotional, marketing, or advertising purposes.
+We will not use Participant information for promotional, marketing, or advertising purposes.

 COVID Grief Network Coordinators and Volunteers may disclose your personal information in the good faith belief that such action is necessary to: